SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 Rather than go with the traditional route of creating a multitude of subevents for the different source conditions this information is instead provided in the ``Cause`` of the event.

-Every event provides a ``Cause`` object which can be interogated for the information pertaining to why the event was fired.
-The Cause object can be retrived from an event by simply calling ``event.getCause()``.
+Every event provides a ``Cause`` object which can be interrogated for the information pertaining to why the event was fired.
+The Cause object can be retrieved from an event by simply calling ``event.getCause()``.

 Retrieving objects from a Cause